New exhibition at Schomberg House considers Southern Orangemen who felt wrenched from the Union

 “And the Orange Hall became not only a place where brethren could celebrate their faith but also their cultural heritage and a place where they could connect with others in a community that felt so wrenched away from the Union and cut adrift and even betrayed by their brethren in what became Northern Ireland.”

-The exhibition contains a narrative of the history laid out on colourful panels, photographs, artefacts, medals belonging to Orangemen, sashes, drums, banners and details of interviews with Southern Protestants from the 1920s through to the 1940s right up to today.
+The exhibition contains a narrative of the history laid out on colourful panels, with numerous photographs, artefacts, medals belonging to Orangemen, sashes, drums, banners and details of interviews with Southern Protestants from the 1920s through to the 1940s and right up to today.

 But it is not a wholly negative story because these ‘Resolute People’ prevailed, they continued to be proud of their heritage and culture and the expansion of the Orange Order throughout the 19th century is also considered.